concord-consortium/CEASAR/README.md

 In-Editor testing: The network panel is set to show extra entries in Editor mode - this proved useful in UI design, and is a useful feature (using conditional compilation) should this be required elsewhere.
 Much of the `SceneLoader` component uses conditional compilation to set up cameras and UI for different build targets.

 ### Unity Cloud Build
-As of July, 2021 Unity Cloud Build are no longer running.
+As of July 2021 Unity Cloud Builds are no longer running.
 Previously Cloud Builds were created from the `master` branch for Mac and Windows.
 Instead builds are done locally and then shared via S3.
 Furthermore, Cloud Builds were not much use beyond Mac and Windows build targets, since Unity Cloud Builds do not support the Quest or Hololens.

 ### Building for WebGL
 To build for `WebGL`: